 Here are the results of Buildium’s property management industry report 2021:

 24% of Gen Z renters plan on renewing their current lease, whereas the remaining 19% are worried due to financial insecurity and economic instability.
 Moreover, 23% of Millennial renters plan to renew their lease, and only 17% are planning on buying a home in 2021.

 The pandemic has improved the relationship between property managers and owners.
 Clients found property management services more valuable as property managers devised rent collection strategies while prioritizing both the residents and rental owners’ financial needs.

 Increasing regulations and policies have made handling properties further complex for all.
 Property managers' legal knowledge assists owners in navigating the post-pandemic litigation scenario.

 Moreover, with compressing cap rates, property managers have a high chance of leveraging their expertise in profit maximization for the owners.
 COVID-19 has made owners realize the importance of property managers and their services.

-In today’s fast-moving world, property managers should be ready to adapt to the latest trends in the property management industry to keep up with ever-changing consumer demands.
+In today’s fast-moving world, property managers should be ready to adapt to the latest trends in the property management industry to keep up with the ever-changing consumer demands.
 The future will crown only those companies who embrace advanced property management technologies for a competitive edge.

 Oops!
 Something went wrong while submitting the form :(